RNLI tells of ‘harrowing’ migrant rescues faced by lifeboat crews

 Distressed mothers are throwing their babies at lifeboat crews called out to rescue migrants from flimsy dinghies crossing the Channel, the RNLI said.

-When they go to help boats in distress at sea, the charity’s crews – made up mostly of volunteers – often arrive to sights and sounds of chaos, panic and screaming, said Simon Ling, head of lifeboats.
+The crews – made up mostly of volunteers – often arrive to sights and sounds of chaos, panic and screaming when they go to help boats in distress at sea, Simon Ling, the charity’s head of lifeboats said.

 “The first thing our crews encounter when they’re tasked is levels of distress.
 We often see women and children huddling in the middle of the boats, men sitting on the side, very little space between the top of the dinghy and the water, so there’s an omnipresent risk of the boat being compromised, putting everybody in the water.